Canadian Internet Use Survey (CIUS)

 The predecessor to the CIUS, the Household Internet Use Survey (HIUS), was first conducted in 1997, and ran annually until 2003.
 The HIUS focused on household Internet penetration.
 In 2005, the CIUS replaced the HIUS.
 The redesign in 2005 focused more on Internet use by individuals, while conforming to international standards regarding statistical indicators for Internet access and use.
 From 2005 to 2009, the CIUS was conducted biennially.

 In 2010, the CIUS was redesigned to meet the measurement needs of Broadband Canada: Connecting Rural Canadians Program sponsored by Industry Canada (now ISED).
 As a hybrid survey on access and use, the CIUS 2010 and 2012 measured the type, speed and cost of household Internet access and the individual online behaviours of a selected household member.

-To make room for this new content without adding to the response burden of respondents, some questions or modules from the 2018 edition have been rotated out.
+For the 2020 and 2022 editions, to make room for this content without adding to the response burden of respondents, some questions or modules were rotated out.